Our service at a glance

 - We have fascinating displays of local interest

-- We hold the Sandford Award for museum education
+- We have twice won the Sandford Award for museum education.

 - We are child friendly